-In June 2018, the FASB issued ASU 2018-07, "Improvements to Nonemployee Share-Based Payment Accounting."
-This ASU improves financial reporting for share-based payments issued to nonemployees under ASC 718 by expanding the scope of the employee share-based payments guidance to include share-based payments issued to nonemployees.
-The amendments in this ASU are effective for public companies for fiscal years beginning after December 31, 2018, including interim periods within that fiscal year.
-The adoption of this ASU is not anticipated to have a material impact on the Company's consolidated financial statements.
+In June 2018, the FASB issued ASU 2018-07, Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-07").
+ASU 2018-07 improves financial reporting for share-based payments issued to nonemployees under ASC 718 by expanding the scope of the employee share-based payments guidance to include share-based payments issued to nonemployees.
+The amendments in ASU 2018-07 are effective for public companies for fiscal years beginning after December 31, 2018, including interim periods within that fiscal year.
+The Company adopted ASU 2018-07 as of January 1, 2019 and recorded a one-time cumulative adjustment of \$5,717 upon adoption.

+No other new accounting pronouncement recently issued or newly effective had or is expected to have a material impact on the Company's consolidated financial statements.